HrithikGit/Nephro-D/README.md

-# NephroD Tech Dialysis Center Website
+# Nephro D Tech Dialysis Center Website

-A modern, professional website for NephroD Tech, a leading provider of center-based and mobile dialysis services in Hyderabad.
+A modern, professional website for Nephro D Tech, a leading provider of center-based and home dialysis services in Hyderabad.

 ## Features
 - Beautiful, responsive design with blue and pink branding